yvkschaefer/CSS-Animations-Playground/README.md

 # Welcome to my CSS & Animations Playground!

-First, fork and git clone this repository
+First, fork and clone this repository

 From there, add your solutions, commit and push your changes! :)